kbaum/heroku-database-backups/README.md

 ```
 Be careful when setting the S3_BUCKET_PATH to leave off a trailing forward slash.
 Amazon console s3 browser will not be able to locate your file if your directory has "//" (S3 does not really have directories.).

+S3_BUCKET_PATH (and any of the other config variables) may be provided as a parameter in the scheduler command below, instead of being defined as a config variable.

 Finally, we need to add heroku scheduler and call [backup.sh](https://github.com/kbaum/heroku-database-backups/blob/master/bin/backup.sh) on a regular interval with the appropriate database and app.

 ```